 Your wedding day is a celebration of love, commitment, and community.
 One of the ways you can honor your community is by having speeches at your wedding.
-Speeches can be a heartfelt and memorable way for people to express their love and gratitude to you, your partner, your family, and your friends.
+Speeches can be a heartfelt way for people to express their love and gratitude to you, your partner, your family, and your friends.
+It also can be the most memorable part of the wedding.
+Below you'll find who should give a toast at a wedding, when those people should give their toasts at your wedding, and how they can get started crafting those wedding speeches.

 The Order of Wedding Speeches